Do you love to travel but worry about the cost? Try one of these low-cost airlines In Canada.

 Destinations: Sunny destinations in the U.S. and Mexico

 The demand for low-cost airfare is constantly growing, and the Canadian airline industry is taking note.
+Whether you want to fly to a major Canadian city or a tropical destination, more lower-cost options are available now.

 With new airlines in the pipeline and existing ones constantly adding deals and promotions, low-cost airlines are making a huge dent in the travel world.